Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 4 Discription
 </summary>

-1. BeReal bot receives the approval decision
+1. BeReal bot receives the approval decision</p>
-2. BeReal bot posts the image with the caption and notifies the user
+2. BeReal bot posts the image with the caption and notifies the user</p>
-3. BeReal bot logs emoji reactions, threaded replies, and comments from the community
+3. BeReal bot logs emoji reactions, threaded replies, and comments from the community</p>
-4. BeReal bot sends logs to the server
+4. BeReal bot sends logs to the server</p>

 </details>